omatheuspimenta/omatheuspimenta/readme.md

 </p>

 - Mathematician with a Master's Degree in Applied and Computational Mathematics - Emphasis on Discrete Optimization and development of heuristics
-- PhD student in [Bioinformatics](https://www.utfpr.edu.br/cursos/coordenacoes/stricto-sensu/ppgab) at the Universidade Tecnológica Federal do Paraná and Universidade Federal do Paraná
+- PhD in [Bioinformatics](https://www.utfpr.edu.br/cursos/coordenacoes/stricto-sensu/ppgab) at the Universidade Tecnológica Federal do Paraná and Universidade Federal do Paraná
 - Currently working on:
   - Complex Networks
   - Classification of biological sequences